dymani/dymani.github.io/_posts/2016-05-11-hello-there.md

 This is my first blog and I want to post more about my gamedev life on here.

 I set up this devblog yesterday night, just before my Chinese test.
-Lol
+Lol<!--break-->

 I still have to tweak the colours and styles of the page though.